kanirya/Cust-Hackaton/README.md

 - Cognito OAuth client credentials for internal services
 - AWS Secrets Manager for provider/model/database secrets
 - SQS, S3, CloudWatch, Redis, PostgreSQL, Graph DB, Vector DB

+## Demo Boundaries

+This project is intentionally honest about what is mocked in the hackathon build:

+- The public UI, sandbox UI, and citizen UI are real.
+- The Gov Data Sandbox uses synthetic provider responses and replaceable contracts.
+- Development headers simulate Cognito roles locally.
+- The Model Gateway is a demo-time route with a deterministic fallback path when no provider is wired.
+- The production target for these surfaces remains Cognito, Secrets Manager, SQS, S3, PostgreSQL, graph storage, and vector storage.

+That keeps the demo believable: the product behavior is real enough to judge, while the integrations are clearly presented as replaceable.

 ## Verification Commands